 Check your camera mount.
 Ensure that If your camera is strapped to a tree, make sure the tree is large enough to not sway in the wind as this can cause a false trigger.

 Position your camera facing north or south.
 If you position your camera aiming east or west your camera tends to have a greater frequency of false triggers due to the rising or setting sun passing through the frame.

 Place your camera at the right height.
 Mount the camera to a strong tree or camera stand positioned 3 to 5 feet off the ground.
 Attaching your camera too low can result in getting too many pictures of small non-targeted creatures.
 Placing your camera too high and facing downward can cause the camera to pick up shadows and the changes in ground temperature.

 Clear all vegetation from in front of the camera.
-Any grasses, small limbs or twigs growing out of the ground in front of the camera can cause a false trigger.
+Any small limbs, twigs, leaves, or grass blowing in the wind can trigger a false image.

 Check your camera’s settings.
 Double-check that your camera’s PIR sensitivity is set to low and ensure that you aren’t set to multi-shot mode.

 Pro Tip: To find out what is causing a possible 'false trigger' just log in to your account at moultriemobile.com from your computer, tablet or laptop.
 From here, enlarge the most recent picture in your Gallery.
 You will see an option to click Next to view the next picture.
 If you repeatedly click the Next option it will let you view your pictures in rapid succession similar to a slide-show.
 This will help you identify what is moving in the photo, or if your camera itself is moving.